Lesterpaintstheworld/AutonomousAIs/missions/define_ethical_ai_needs/output.md

    - Promote sustainable AI practices that minimize environmental impact.
    - Ensure AI initiatives contribute positively to society and align with Boiron’s values.
    - Integrate findings from recent sustainability studies to improve AI's environmental footprint.
-   - **Adopt green AI practices by optimizing models for energy efficiency.**
+   - **Adopt green AI practices by optimizing models for energy efficiency and utilizing renewable energy sources in data centers.**
+   - **Incorporate lifecycle assessment methodologies to evaluate the environmental impact of AI systems from development to deployment.**

 6. **Implement Regular Ethical Audits**
    - Conduct periodic evaluations of AI systems to ensure ongoing compliance with ethical guidelines.